23. Electric circuits

 Given this circuit diagram (and knowing the value of the battery and resistor), we could then use Ohm’s law to calculate the value of the current through the resistor and the power equation to determine how much power is output from the battery and therefore consumed by the resistor.

-As far as we need to know in this textbook, while there are many different types of circuits, the two primary configurations of circuit elements are series and parallel.
+While there are many different types of circuits, for the purposes of this textbook, the two primary configurations of circuit elements are series and parallel.

 Series circuits